 Christmas Shopping Dusseldorf

 There are ample opportunities for Christmas shopping in Dusseldorf!
 The city is well-known fashion hub of high-end designers and shopping malls.
-Konigsallee – nicknamed Ko – and Schadowstrasse are the two most popular shopping streets in the city.
+Konigsallee – nicknamed Ko – and Schadowstrasse are the two most popular shopping streets.

-That said, the best place to buy holiday gifts in the city is at the Dusseldorf Christmas Markets!
+That said, the best place to buy holiday gifts is at the Dusseldorf Christmas Markets.
 If you are looking for something unique and handmade, head to the Handwerke Markt.
 For traditional German Christmas gifts, peruse the wares for sale at the Altstadt Markt.
-And for classic Christmas presents, we recommend checking out the booths at the Engelchen Markt.
+For classic Christmas presents, we recommend checking out the booths at the Engelchen Markt.
 And last but not least, to help stay warm, pop in for (or just order from the takeaway window) a nip of Killepitsch.

 Dusseldorf Xmas Market Info and Details